Summary for humans:

 We want you to trust us, and the inclusion of sponsored posts, even if disclosed, would erode that trust – so we don’t do it.
 This is why, for example, we don’t offer an advertising option which includes a blog post about the advertiser.

 Try Handmade® never writes sponsored posts or accepts any free items for any reason.
-We do use affiliate links, and the ads in the sidebar are paid for by advertisers.
+We do use affiliate links, including Amazon and Skimlinks, and the ads in the sidebar are paid for by advertisers.
 The Twitter accounts @tryhandmade and @erikajurney never post sponsored tweets.
 The Try Handmade fan page never posts sponsored updates.

 Try Handmade is a collaborative blog written by a group of individuals.
 For questions about this blog, please contact Erika Jurney.
 This blog accepts forms of advertising and uses affiliate links.
 The compensation received will never influence the content, topics or posts made in this blog.
 The owner of this blog is not compensated to provide opinion on products, services, websites and various other topics.
 The views and opinions expressed on this blog are purely the author’s own.
 If we claim or appear to be experts on a certain topic or product or service area, we will only endorse products or services that we believe, based on our expertise, are worthy of such endorsement.
 Any product claim, statistic, quote or other representation about a product or service should be verified with the manufacturer or provider.
 This blog does not contain any content which might present a conflict of interest for the blog owner.